Independent Study to prepare for workshop

 Workshops

 • Transcriptomics 1: Hello data Getting to know the data.
-Checking the distributions of values overall, across samples and across genes to check things are as we expect and detect genes/samples that need to be removed
+Checking the distributions of values overall, across rows and columns to check things are as we expect and detect rows/columns that need to be removed

 References